Clergy Appreciation Month: Clergy Do That?

 When did you start swimming?

-When I was 3 years old.
-My dad was a lifeguard, so we started when we were really young.
-I couldn’t wait to start.
-I always loved it from the beginning.
-I remember even looking at the older kids in the deep end and thinking “I can’t wait to do that!”
-I still thank my mom and my dad for teaching me because I love it so much.
+I started swimming when I was 3 years old.
+My dad was a lifeguard; he taught my brothers and me when we were really young.
+I loved swimming from the beginning.
+I remember looking at the older kids who were already advanced and swimming in the deep end of the pool and thinking “I can’t wait to do that!”
+I still thank parents for teaching me to swim because I love it so much.

 What is your favorite part about it?

-Swimming for me is sanctuary.
-It’s like my escape.
-It’s where I go to work on a sermon, de-stress, collect my thoughts.
-Really, I guess it’s where I convene with God.
+Swimming is sanctuary for me.
+It is my escape.
+The pool is where I go to work on a sermon, and collect my thoughts.
+It is where I commune with God.

-Sometimes when I’m swimming, I get approached by people who ask if I teach swimming lessons.
-Even though I don’t anymore, I still end up helping others in the pool.
+Sometimes while I am in the pool, I get approached by people who ask if I would offer them swimming lessons.
+Even though I do not teach anymore, I still give tips to others while we are in the pool.

 Does it help you in your ministry in anyway?